stereotype441/language/working/enhanced-constructors/feature-specification.md

 fields, and explicitly invoking super constructors.

-This makes constructors more flexible, avoids the need for constructor initializer lists, and simplifies the interaction between augmentations and constructors (TODO: talk about augmentations).
+This makes constructors more flexible, avoids the need for constructor initializer lists, and allows constructor augmentations to behave more consistently with function augmentations.

 To preserve soundness, flow analysis is enhanced to ensure that a reference to `this` cannot escape from a constructor body before the object has been